errormastern/Dreame_Multifloor_Button_Control/README.md

 Supports up to 3 maps (Map 1, Map 2, Map 3).
 Maps are auto-detected from `camera.{robot}_map_1`, `_map_2`, `_map_3` entities.
 Custom map names are used if configured.

 ## Advanced Settings

+### Pause & Transport

+**Pause Delay After Undocking** (0.0-5.0s, default: 2.0s): Time to wait after robot leaves charging station before pausing for manual transport.

+- **0.0s**: Immediate pause (robot may still be at station contacts)
+- **2.0-3.0s**: Recommended for easier pickup (~10cm away from station)
+- **5.0s**: Maximum delay (robot moves further from station)

+This setting only applies when starting cleaning on non-base station maps.
+The robot will:
+1. Start cleaning and moisten mops (if applicable)
+2. Leave the charging station
+3. Wait the configured delay time
+4. Pause for manual transport

+**Auto-Detection**: The blueprint automatically detects the `binary_sensor.{robot}_charging_state` entity.
+If not available, the robot pauses immediately after moistening.

 ### Segment Service